Netherlands3D/docs/docs/packages/creating-and-managing-packages.md

 5. In the Twin project, add a reference to `{PACKAGE_NAME}` to the package.json or install the package through the package manager.

-   > Important: after a package is added to OpenUPM for the first time, it can take between 30 and 60 minutes for it to
+    !!! warning "Important"

-   > show up in the package listing.
+        After a package is added to OpenUPM for the first time, it can take between 30 and 60 minutes for it to show up in the package listing.

 Once a package is promoted, you can no longer edit it as part of the Twin project; in the next chapter [Changing a Package](#changing-a-package) it is described how you can change a promoted package without all too much